Aristotle

 Master of Knowledge

-The divine Aristotle’s name is a byword for knowledge and being learned: there is no thinker as influential on all kinds of disciplines that exist.
-He taught and contributed to knowledge in more than thirty subjects, exhibiting understanding of supernatural and mysterious caliber.
+The divine Aristotle’s name is a byword for knowledge and being learned: there is no thinker as influential across all the disciplines that exist.
+He taught and contributed to knowledge in more than thirty subjects, exhibiting an understanding of supernatural and mysterious caliber.
 For that reason, he is known as the Master of Knowledge.

-At least one hundred and forty complete works full of his knowledge existed in Antiquity, reflecting his intensively legendary productive nature and prodigiousness.
-Even in the fallen world inaugurated by Christianity and Islam, Aristotle was simply named ‘the Philosopher’ by the majority of learned people, being indispensable to all kinds of disciplines.
+At least one hundred and forty complete works full of his knowledge existed in Antiquity, reflecting his legendarily productive nature and prodigious intellect.
+Even in the fallen world inaugurated by Christianity and Islam, Aristotle was simply named the Philosopher by the majority of learned people, being indispensable to all branches of knowledge.

 THE DIVINE YOUTH

-Hearing of the existence of a great philosopher without parallel in Athens, Aristotle decided to leave and attend the Academy of Plato there at around seventeen years of age.
-Greatly distinguished as a teacher and lecturer without parallel, Plato himself came to name Aristotle ‘the mind of the Academy’.
+Hearing of the existence of a philosopher without equal in Athens, Aristotle decided to leave and attend the Academy of Plato there at around seventeen years of age.
+Greatly distinguished as a teacher and lecturer beyond compare, Plato himself came to name Aristotle the mind of the Academy.

-During his twenties in Athens, he experienced the Eleusinian Mysteries, which he references in his lost works via other writers as something distinct altogether to his usual acquisition of knowledge:
+During his twenties in Athens, he experienced the Eleusinian Mysteries, which he references in his lost works via other writers, describing them as something distinct from his usual acquisition of knowledge:

 Φησὶ δὲ ὁ Ἀριστοτέλης ἐν τοῖς Ἀκροατικοῖς, ὅτι ἐν τῷ μυεῖσθαι οὐ μαθεῖν τι δεῖ, ἀλλὰ παθεῖν καὶ διατεθῆναι.